dkapur17/EDISON/README.md

 ![ED](./design_assets/Logo.ico)
 # EDISON: An Extremely Deligent and Intelligent SON (of a B****)

 EDISON is a voice assistant written in JavaScript using **React** and **NodeJS**.
-It uses the [Bumblebee Hot Word Detection system](https://github.com/jaxcore/bumblebee-hotword), the [Artyom Speech Synthesis Library](https://sdkcarlos.github.io/sites/artyom.html) and the `webkitSpeechRecognition` API available in Chromium-based broweser.
+It uses the [Bumblebee Hot Word Detection system](https://github.com/jaxcore/bumblebee-hotword), the [Artyom Speech Synthesis Library](https://sdkcarlos.github.io/sites/artyom.html) and the `webkitSpeechRecognition` API available in Chromium-based browsers.
 The requests are serviced by a REST-ful backend written in Express.js.

 ## Running it yourself